GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 3.2.4.
 Make full animation with enhancement
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the previous animation, the earthquakes appear.

-The module events include options that can modify and enhance the earthquakes.
+The module :gmt-module:`events` include options that can modify and enhance the earthquakes.
 The -E option allows to set the duration of the phases.
-The -M option modify the symbols during the phases:
+The -M option modify the symbols during the phases.

+In this example I use the following options:

+-\--TIME_UNIT=d: This sets that the duration of the phases (set via -E) are in days (d).
--Es+r2+d6: This sets the duration of the rise phase and the decay phase.
+- -Es+r2+d6: This sets the duration of the rise phase and the decay phase.
-- Ms5+c0.5: modify the relative size of the symbol.
-The size increase 5 times and them reduce by half (of the original size) in the coda phase.
+- -Ms5+c1: modify the size.
+The size will increase 5 times during the rise phase and them reduce to the original size in the coda phase.
-- Mt+c0: modify the transparency to 0 in the coda fade.
-This allows that the symbols continue to be seen after its occurrence.
+- -Mt+c0: modify the transparency.
+The transparency will remain to 0 at the end.
+This allows to be seen after its occurrence.
-- Mi1+c-0.6: modify the intensity of the color.
-It gets lighter and then darker in the coda phase.
+- -Mi1+c0: modify the intensity of the color.
+It gets lighter during the rise phase and them returns to its original color.

     .. code-block:: bash